 With your Medical Assisting degree, you can put your skills to work at a variety of medical facilities, including doctor's offices, clinics, and hospitals.

 Your coursework will help to prepare you to test for healthcare-related certifications, which add value to your degree.
 We'll even cover the cost of certification—up to $500!2

-Each state has their own unique requirements regarding professional licensure in respiratory therapy.
+Each state has their own unique requirements regarding professional licensure in medical assisting.
 Use the link below to find your state’s licensing board(s) and then contact them to see if this program meets your state’s licensing requirements.

 residency and externship

 For your residency, you'll be flown to our facilities in Salt Lake City for the weekend, with travel, food, and lodging on us.
 Together with your peers, you'll get hands-on training and experience that prepares you for your externship.